 - Accommodations, i.e., Tea-houses

 The journey to the EBC Trek is an excellent opportunity to experience the Everest region (also called the Khumbu).
 Many amazing features and aspects, like rich Sherpa culture, beautiful mountainous landscape brimming with river valleys, moraines, glaciers, and magnificent views that consists of some of the tallest mountains on the planet.

-The Khumbu region ornamented with many Tsortens, monasteries, prayer flags, and Mani wall carvings.
-The trekking trail of the Everest Base Camp Trek goes through numerous villages of the Khumbu and follows significant mountain rivers that drain the region.
+The Khumbu region is ornamented with many Tsortens, monasteries, prayer flags, and Mani wall carvings.
+The hiking trail of the Everest Base Camp Trekking goes through numerous villages of the Khumbu and follows significant mountain rivers that drain the region.

-Additionally, the path to the base camp decorated with alpine forests, and pastures in the lowlands and snowy acreages as the elevation rises.
-It goes through the heart of the Himalayas with overlooking the white mountain like the Ama Dablam, Lhotse, Nuptse, Changtse, Thamserku, Kongdi Ri, and many more are also a constant presence as one trek on the fantastic trail.
+It goes through the heart of the Himalayas overlooking the white mountain like the Ama Dablam, Lhotse, Nuptse, Changtse, Thamserku, Kongdi Ri, and many more are also a constant presence as one trek on the fantastic trail.

 - Tenzing Hillary Airport – a dangerous airport in the world